-EMERGENCY STEPS (This includes what to do and related control measures) KEY CONTACT Vehicle accident Electrical fault Severe weather - storm, flooding Fire Civil disturbance In an emergency situation follow these instructions: Stop work IMMEDIATELY Assist anyone in the area who may not be familiar with the emergency procedures Alert the appropriate emergency service authority Proceed to a safe location and remain there until Emergency Services arrive Cooperate with those responding to the emergency and follow their instructions DO NOT delay leaving the work area by looking for belongings or other people DO NOT obstruct fire hydrants or the responding fire / rescue workers and their equipment DO NOT re-enter the work area until instructed to do so by Emergency Services Notify Artforce Brisbane by phone and text message.
-EMERGENCY SERVICES Police, Fire Brigade, Ambulance Phone: 000 Poisons Centre Phone: 13 11 26 Artforce Coordinator Phone: 0428 095 939 → Medical emergency In the event of a person being injured: • Stabilise the person and administer first aid (if competent to do so) • Phone an ambulance (depending on the extent of the injuries) • Notify Artforce Brisbane by phone and text message as soon as practicable.
-Emergency road works You must immediately make way for any emergency road works related to road safety and/or maintenance of the signal box.
+EMERGENCY STEPS (This includes what to do and related control measures) KEY CONTACT Vehicle accident Electrical fault Severe weather - storm, flooding Fire Civil disturbance In an emergency situation follow these instructions: Stop work IMMEDIATELY Assist anyone in the area who may not be familiar with the emergency procedures Alert the appropriate emergency service authority Proceed to a safe location and remain there until Emergency Services arrive Cooperate with those responding to the emergency and follow their instructions DO NOT delay leaving the work area by looking for belongings or other people DO NOT obstruct fire hydrants or the responding fire / rescue EMERGENCY SERVICES Police, Fire Brigade, Ambulance Phone: 000 Poisons Centre Phone: 13 11 26 Artforce Medical emergency workers and their equipment DO NOT re-enter the work area until instructed to do so by Emergency Services Notify Artforce Brisbane by phone and text message.
+In the event of a person being injured: Stabilise the person and administer first aid (if competent to do so) Phone an ambulance (depending on the extent of the injuries) Notify Artforce Brisbane by phone and text message as soon Coordinator Phone: 0428 095 939 Emergency road works as practicable.
+You must immediately make way for any emergency road works related to road safety and/or maintenance of the signal box.
 Remove all painting equipment as soon as safely possible and at all times comply with all instructions relating to safety and maintenance given by authorised workers.
 Notify the Artforce Coordinator by phone and text message as soon as it is safe to do so.
 Emergency on or around the signal box site In the event of an emergency on or around the signal box site, you are required to remove all painting equipment as soon as safely possible and at all times comply with all instructions relating to safety and maintenance given by authorised workers.
 Notify the Artforce Coordinator by phone and text message as soon as it is safe to do so.